ShemmyYo/AdoBoutigue/README.md

 # UX User Experiance

-**Creating a user-friendly e-commerce web store is essential to attract and retain customers hencethe below are some ofthe key UX (User Experience) characteristics I ensured to be used:**
+**Creating a user-friendly e-commerce web store is essential to attract and retain customers hencethe below are some of the key UX (User Experience) characteristics I ensured to be used in my Project are as follow:**

 - **Intuitive Navigation:** Ensured that the website has a clear and logical navigation structure.
 Users should be able to easily find product categories, search for specific items, and navigate to their shopping cart or checkout page without confusion.